 This curiously-named exercise is a fun way to give your hands something to do while you’re idle.
 To perform this exercise, flatten the putty between the palms of your hands (making the ‘pancake’).
 Then, in one hand, roll the pancake back into a ball (the ‘meatball’) and flatten once again.

 If you have someone to help you, this can be a very fun game to play.
 Take some pennies and bury them within the putty, then dig them back out again.
 The act of pinching the putty to find the pennies, along with the digging-out motions, makes for a fun and effective hand exercise!

-Therapy balls are like the therapy putty’s cousin.
-These work in a similar way, with the main intent being to help redevelop the strength in your hands.
+Therapy balls work similar to therapy, with the main intent being to help redevelop the strength in your hands.
 Unlike putty, therapy balls can’t be stretched or molded.

 What better way to use a therapy ball than to squeeze it?
 Simply take it within your hand and give it a firm squeeze.
 Alternate between squeezing and gently releasing it to give your fingers a good exercise.

 If you have a table handy, try rolling the ball.
 This is done by pressing down on the ball with your palm, fingers stretched outward and together.
 Roll the ball up to your fingers, then back down to your palm.